AashinShazar/TradingML/PortfolioOptimizer/README.md

 # Portfolio Optimizer

 ## Project Overview
-This project aims to optimize the allocation of funds within a portfolio selection using the Efficient Frontier principle.
+This project aims to optimize the allocation of funds within a portfolio.

+Some of the optimizations it explores are:
+  - Efficient Frontier
+  - Risk Parity
+  - Equal Risk

 ## To-Do
 - Code explanations
-- Backtesting on real market data
-- Explore other optimizations

 ## Requirements
 The python requirements to run this notebook is outlined in the requirements.txt file.